Build a SvelteKit Markdown Blog

 You don’t have to understand ASTs but I recommend reading How to Modify Nodes in an Abstract Syntax Tree if you want to learn the fundamentals and write your own plugin which is just a JavaScript function.

-Install the Markdown plugins.
+Install the Markdown plugins:

 terminal

-npm i remark-unwrap-images remark-toc rehype-slug
+npm i remark-toc rehype-slug

-Add them to the config.
+Add the plugins to the config:

 svelte.config.js